-The key here is to make them feel like they are part of something aside from the treatment.
+The key here is to make them feel like part of something aside from the treatment.
 On the other hand, you can also talk about objects or food they miss.
 Ask them if there is anything else you can do to make them feel more comfortable, such as bringing their favorite fleece blanket or snack.
-It could make a lot of difference in their day and can help them with their treatment.
+It could make a lot of difference in their day and help them with their treatment.

 Mingle with the Staff

-Before you leave, take some time to meet and get to know the staff.
+Before you leave, take some time to meet and know the staff.
 This will help you be more involved with the facility’s process.
 Meanwhile, you can also introduce yourself to the people working to help with your family member’s treatment.
 They can help keep you updated with their progress and discharge date.

 Your family member will undergo a lot of changes when they enter a rehab facility.
 Inside, they are overcoming several obstacles to get better and have a healthier lifestyle.
 They are taking the first step towards living a substance-free life, and they can’t do it alone.
 Whenever you visit them, it will affect their progress.
-To make sure you will always support their healing, prepare yourself for the visit.
+To make sure you will always support their healing, prepare yourself for a visit.
 Take note of the things to expect mentioned above for an enjoyable visit.